-- The first area of recognition is comprised of students who have attained all A's and 4's and 3's in all subject areas.
-Those meeting this requirement have earned High Academic Honors. - The second area of recognition consists of students who have attained all A's, B's, and 4's and 3's in all subject areas.
+• The first area consists of students who have attained all A's and 4's and 3's in all subject areas.
+Those meeting this requirement have earned High Academic Honors.

+• The second area of recognition consists of students who have attained all A's, B's, and 4's and 3's in all subject areas.
 Those meeting this requirement have earned Academic Honors.